Ultra-Instinct-js/activity-monitor-main/README.md

   * MongoDB database exposed at `localhost:27017`
 * `npm stop` to stop and remove all containers and volumes.
 * `npm test` to run a full integration test.
+* `npm run coverage` to check coverage for unit tests.

 ## Project Goal